About the Project

 We don’t know everything.
 But we do know there are people and communities in Bloomfield with knowledge and lessons to share with us.
 And we’re committed to sharing our resources and skills in return so we can build power together.

 We are dedicated to making Bloomfield a community free from systems of oppression.
-In particular, we seek to dismantle the systems that have historically marginalized and exploited people of color, women, immigrants, the working class, and the LGBTQ community, among other groups.
+In particular, we seek to dismantle the systems that have historically marginalized and exploited people of color, women, immigrants, indigenous communities, the working class, and LGBTQ people, among other groups.

 In their place, we’re committed to uplifting people and organizations dedicated to equity and inclusion.
 We are dedicated to being such an organization ourselves.